12 best ways to prepare for a power cut

 A UPS is a great way to store electricity and have it available when you need it and to run your priority services.
 These units can hold a considerable charge that can run numerous home appliances.
 You can find these devices at most electronic stores or online.

 Datacentres have been using this method for years to provide continuous power to critical servers and priority services during unplanned power outages.
+You don’t necessarily require portable generators to run a small selection of essential consumer items during a power cut that may only last a few hours.

-Consider what you would require if the power was cut for an evening, make a list of the minimum basic requirements and then work out the devices you wish to power, it is always useful to have a back up plan.
+Consider what you would require if the power was cut for an evening, make a list of the minimum basic requirements and then work out the devices you wish to power, it is always useful to have a plan.

 You should make a list of your priority services, such as your main household TV as this is often considered a critical item of equipment during a power outage.
 Connected devices such as satellite receiver, or a gaming console may also be deemed important during a blackout.